Frontpoint vs Lifeshield

 Many robbers will break your main security panel, disabling your entire system.
 With all of Frontpoint’s systems, however, your professional monitoring team will be alerted the second your panel is broken.
 From there, they can contact emergency services if need be.
 Frontpoint’s Interactive and Ultimate plans include Crash and Smash Protection along with both of Lifeshield’s paid plans.

-With geolocation services, you’ll be able to hook up phones to your security system so you can track a person’s location.
+With geolocation services, you’ll be able to hook up phones to your security system to track a person’s location.
 This might be useful for someone elderly, a child, or anyone without a smartphone.
 Geo-location services are available under Frontpoint’s Interactive or Ultimate plans.

 Finally, there’s sensor history available with Frontpoint’s Interactive and Ultimate plans.
 This feature is pretty self-explanatory- you’ll be able to see an event history of your sensors in the Frontpoint mobile app.
-This feature could come in handy if you need to make a police report.
+This feature could be handy if you need to make a police report.

 Frontpoint and Lifeshield Contracts